Published: Nov 28, 2022

 Blog Hero Background GraphicBlog Hero Background Graphic

-The No Surprises Act contains several key elements that doctors and medical facilities must comply with to avoid enforcement penalties:
+The No Surprises Act mandates that doctors and medical facilities must comply with these stipulations to avoid enforcement penalties:

 • They must provide a good-faith estimate of services and costs to uninsured or self-paying patients who request such an estimate.